mldangelo/personal-site/src/data/about.md

 # Intro

+I am a PhD student in Tsinghua University.
+I got my bachlor's degree from Department of Computer Science and Technology in Tsinghua University in 2022.
+Back in 2018, I was admitted into [Tsinghua University](https://www.tsinghua.edu.cn/en/) with the highest score in Hohhot, the capital city of Inner Mongolia.
+I was admitted into Tsinghua University in 2018, so I am a member of the "eight number student", 八字班 in a Chinese, which is a traditional way to tell which year students were admitted among Tsinghua students.

+Actually I was born in Tumote Youqi (土默特右旗), Baotou, Inner Mongolia, China.
+It's a small town when I was born, and now 2023 still.
+There aren't good education resources, compared to large cities.
+Owing to work reasons, my parents moved to Hohhot, Inner Mongolia, China in 2003 when I was 4 years old.
+Of course I moved to Hohhot with my parents.
+I'm really grateful to my parents for making this decision to move to the capital city of Inner Mongolia, where the education resource is much better than the small town I was born in.
+If it's not for their endeavour, I would never got a broad knowledge about the world.
+I owe my parents a lot.
+They're always the strongest supporter of mine.

 I am the VP of Engineering at Smile Identity, where I work on tools that have helped over 90 million people in Africa gain access to financial services.
 Before Smile, I was the co-founder & CTO of [Arthena](https://arthena.com) and a co-founder of [Matroid](https://matroid.com).
 In my spare time, I enjoy investing in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
 I am particularly interested in projects with high social impact.
 If you think I can be helpful to you or your cause and would like to meet, please feel free to get in touch.

 # Some history